-New York City is one of the hottest places to be this summer.
-There are so many free events, fun festivals, and exciting attractions for the whole family to enjoy, you’ll never want to leave.
+New York City is beautiful all year-round but when the sunshine hits the streets, the city comes alive.
+There are dozens of free events, fun festivals, and exciting attractions for the whole family to enjoy, you’ll never want to leave.

-If you’re planning a visit and looking for things to do in NYC in the summer 2019, check out our list of the top attractions and activities going on this year, including…
+If you’re planning a visit and looking for things to do in NYC in summer 2020, check out our list of the top attractions and activities going on this year, including…

 - Shearwater Classic Schooner Sail